rollkit/docs/guides/full-node.md

   config_dir = "/root/.yourrollupd_fn" // [!code ++]
 ```

-Initialize the chain config for the full node:
+Initialize the chain config for the full node, lets call it `FullNode` and set the chain ID to your rollup chain ID:

 ```bash
 rollkit init FullNode --chain-id=your-rollup-chain-id